chwxn/js-exercise/json/readme.md

-file for vscode setting
+files for vscode setting

-json or others
+json files or others